ychen1492/dugs_simulation_examples/docs/index.rst

 Welcome to Direct Use Geothermal Systems's simulation examples documentation!
 ========================

-This is the documentation of **Direct Use Geothermal Systems's simulation examples**.
+This is the documentation of DUGS's simulation examples.

 .. attention::
    Geothermal Reference Simulation is under active development and currently in a pre-alpha state.